 “Ludicrous!
 I’m a seller, not a designer!” you say.

 In a world where most design tools are clunky and most sales reps have no design skills, I’d agree.
+It’s all too easy to just stick with the sales presentation template you’ve been given.
 But if you start simple, authoring some of your own slides is a powerful persuasion tactic.

 You become the expert.